Kindergarten Volunteer in Madagascar

 Monday to Friday

-You can get sundrenched all year-round, and Nosy Be is paradise for aqua activities.
-Nosy Be offers you a variety of activities which you can engaged in your free time.
-The golden beaches are the highlights of Nosy be where you can swim, snorkel or even if you want to just sit back and enjoy the sunshine.
-Some of the beaches are namely,
+With all year-round sunshine, Nosy Be is a paradise for water activities.
+The golden beaches are the highlights of Nosy be where you can swim, snorkel or just sit back and enjoy the sunshine.
+These are some of our favourite beaches …

 - Palm Beach